AccessNow/helpline_documentation_resources/advice/account_rec_and_deact/account_recovery_and_deactivation.md

       - For Skype, please ensure the client has used the standard procedure here: https://support2.microsoft.com/skype/hostpage.aspx?language=en&locale=en-us&oaspworkflow=start_1.0.0.0&needslogin=false&wfname=skype&supportoption=email&SupportTopic_L1=32090809&SupportTopic_L2=32090818&ccsid=635570796435365252

-4. When the client regains access to their Account we need to advise them on how to improve the account security level.
+4. When the client regains access to their account, advise them on how to improve the account's security level.

    For a Facebook account: https://securityinabox.org/facebook_basic#2.2